telerik/xaml-docs/controls/radmap/features/visualization-layer/introduction.md

 The VisualizationLayer allows you to display the following items:

-* FrameworkElements - this means that you can display anything (charts, images, etc.) by wrapping it inside a framework element.
+* FrameworkElements&mdash;this means that you can display anything (charts, images, etc.) by wrapping it inside a framework element.

-* Map shapes - this is a set of map shape data objects, created for usage with the RadMap.
+* Map shapes&mdash;this is a set of map shape data objects, created for usage with the RadMap control.
 Among them you will find equivalents of the standard shape controls like Line, Rectangle, Ellipse, Polyline, Polygon and Path.
 Pay attention, the old map shapes (i.e. subclasses of the MapShape class) aren’t supported by VisualizationLayer.
 The new classes inherited from the MapShapeData object must be used.

-* Pin points - the MapPinPoint object is usually used to display points from a KML file, but can be also used on its own.
+* Pin points&mdash;the MapPinPoint object is usually used to display points from a KML file, but can be also used on its own.

 ## Adding and positioning a framework element

 In order to add any framework element to the Visualization Layer you have to put it inside the VisualizationLayer's tag and set its geographical location.
-This is done by passing a Location object to the __MapLayer.Location__ attached property that contains the longitude and the latitude of the position to the element.
+This is done by passing a Location object to the `MapLayer.Location` attached property that contains the longitude and the latitude of the position to the element.
 Here is an example:

-#### __XAML__
+#### __[XAML] Adding and positioning a framework element to a VisualizationLayer instance__
 {{region radmap_visualization_layer_introduction_0}}
 	<telerik:RadMap x:Name="radMap">
 		<telerik:RadMap.Provider>